aftercare

 2. pat dry with a paper towel.

-3. massage a THIN layer of aquaphor (available at any drugstore) into the skin. note: too much ointment will suffocate the skin and prevent proper healing.
+3. massage a THIN layer of aquaphor (available at any drugstore) into the skin.
+NOTE: too much ointment will suffocate the skin and prevent proper healing.

 4. repeat steps 1-3 once or twice daily for three days. after these three days, switch to any store-brand fragrance-free lotion instead of aquaphor for the next three weeks.